 Although the watch has an official water resistance rating of only 100 meters and I wouldn’t advise you to use it for anything more serious than snorkeling, the twin-bezel system still looks like a convenient combination!

 Also, I must admit that this “twin-bezel” model actually saves the watch from being extremely boring.

-While its natural-born ETA Valjoux 7750 caliber (one of the best mass-produced chronograph movements currently available on the market) offers unrivalled performance and dependability, the movement could also make the watch just another chrono thanks to its inevitable tri-compax dial layout and the uninspiring “DOW / DD” aperture at 3 hours that make me want to yawn.
+While its natural-born ETA Valjoux 7750 caliber (one of the best mass-produced chronograph movements currently available on the market) offers unrivaled performance and dependability, the movement could also make the watch just another chrono thanks to its inevitable tri-compax dial layout and the uninspiring “DOW / DD” aperture at 3 hours that make me want to yawn.

-However, thanks to the new bezel, the watch actually looks cool and sporty, especially with the nice combination of black PVD-treated steel body and the NATO-style “ballistic” nylon strap that, by the way, offers a very comfortable deployant clasp, also in black PVD.
+However, thanks to the new bezel, the watch actually looks cool and sporty, especially with the nice combination of black PVD-treated steel body and the NATO-style “ballistic” nylon strap that, by the way, offers a comfortable deployant clasp, also in black PVD.

 From where I sit, the only draw-back of this timekeeper is its ridiculously high MSRP of €1995.
 However, I am pretty positive that in a couple of months after the model will hit the store the price tag will inevitably go down by at least 30 percent of the starting amount.

 Photos: Victorinox Swiss Army

 Victorinox Swiss Army Alpnach Black Ice Chronograph (ref.
 14733) specification